mtav/QNO_GUI/README.md

 # Options
 * **Free drawing:** If this is enabled, you can draw as many cards as you want.
 Otherwise, you can only draw cards if you do not have any playable cards in your hand.
-* **Replenish stack:** If this is enabled, the drawing pile gets replenished when it runs out by taking all cards from the discard pile (except the current top visible card) and reshuffling them.
-This can make the game last a very long time.
-If it is disabled and the drawing pile runs out, the game ends.
+* **Replenish stack:** If this is enabled, the draw pile gets replenished when it runs out by taking all cards from the discard pile (except the current top visible card) and reshuffling them.
+This can make the game last a very long time and the game will only end once someone manages to discard all their cards.
+If it is disabled and the draw pile runs out, the game ends.
 The winner(s) is(are) the ones with the least cards left.
 * **Pause music:** Pause/Unpause the music.
 * **Restart:** Start a new game.
 * **AI speed:** The speed of the AI.
 It is articially slowed down by adding time delays.